mickymultani/portfolio/_posts/2022-06-04-embracing-ai.md

 ## The Dawn of AI

 As we stand on the precipice of a new era, artificial intelligence (AI) is no longer the stuff of science fiction.
-It's shaping industries, revolutionizing research, and changing the way we perceive technology. <!--more-->
+It's shaping industries, revolutionizing research, and changing the way we perceive technology.

 ![AI Image]({{ site.baseurl }}/assets/images/embraceAI.jpg)